-- 13. In the UK, what are Standard Industrial Classification codes most commonly used for?
+- 13. In the UK, what are Standard Industrial Classification codes mainly used for?

 - A. Compiling health and safety statistics.

 - B. Determining financial adequacy requirements.

 - C. Establishing claims reserves in line with regulatory requirements.

 - D. Undertaking reinsurance and coinsurance negotiations.

-- 14. Which term is used to describe a situation where a product becomes less differentiated, so that buyers care less about who they buy it from?
+- 14. Which term is used to describe a situation where an insurance product becomes less differentiated, so that buyers care less about who they buy it from?

 - A. Commoditisation.

 - B. Correlation.

 - C. Disintermediation.

 - D. Intermediation.

-- 15. Under a delegated authority, the usual frequency for a bordereaux to be submitted to insurers is
+- 15. Under a delegated authority, the frequency for a bordereaux to be submitted to insurers is

 - A. daily.

 - B. weekly.

 - C. monthly.

 - D. every three months.

-- 16. What are the main risks facing an insurer when writing international business?
+- 16. What are the risks facing an insurer when writing international business?

 - A. Financial and political only.

 - B. Financial and cultural only.

 - C. Political and cultural only.

 - D. Financial, political and cultural.

 - 17. Which type of crime could be committed by law-abiding citizens who consider it to be a victimless crime with little chance of detection?

 - A. Commercial liability fraud.

 - B. Data theft.

 - C. Opportunistic fraud.

 - D. Pre-meditated fraud.

-- 18. For what maximum period, if any, are details of incidents which may give rise to a claim held on the Claims and Underwriting Exchange?
+- 18. The need to rationalise two organisations' data consistently and report results using the same methodology is a feature of what activity in the insurance industry?

-- A. 3 years.
+- A. Commoditisation.

-- B. 6 years.
+- B. Consolidation.

-- C. 10 years.
+- C. De-centralisation.

-- D. An unlimited period.
+- D. Product innovation.

-- 19. Where an insured regularly delays paying his premium, this is an example of what form(s) of moral hazard?
+- 19. What is the principle way that an Insurer can consistently implement its corporate strategy and prevent internal tensions within the business?

-- A. Post-inception only.
+- A. Allow each division to develop its own corporate strategy and business targets in isolation.

-- B. Post-inception and post-loss only.
+- B. Focus on accurate pricing and control of costs as the main way to measure company success.

-- C. Pre-inception and post-inception only.
+- C. Monitor the success of its business targets on a bi-annual basis to allow time for performance trends and patterns to develop.

-- D. Pre-inception, post-inception, and post-loss.
+- D. Regular communication of its corporate objectives to each key division of the business.

 - 20. What is typically used to indicate an insurer's underlying risk for its book of insurance?

 - A. Capital adequacy.

 - B. Exposure measure.

 - C. Key performance indicators.

 - D. Liquidity ratio.

 - 21. Which type(s) of average should be used for measuring preferences?

 - A. Mode only.

 - B. Median only.

 - C. Mean only.

 - D. Mode or median.

 - 22. Which type(s) of average can most commonly be distorted as a result of outliers in the data set?

 - A. Mode only.

 - B. Median only.

-- C. Mean only.
+- C. Mean and median.

-- D. Mode or median.
+- D. Mode and median.

-- 23. What is the typical appearance of a graphical representation of a normal distribution?
+- 23. In terms of frequency and severity, an Insured suffering a long-term debilitating personal injury as a result of a motor accident is and example of what type of event?

-- A. A bell-shaped curve.
+- A. Low frequency, low severity.

-- B. A concave curve.
+- B. Low frequency, high severity.

-- C. A convex curve.
+- C. High frequency, low severity.

-- D. A curve which falls and then rises.
+- D. High frequency, high severity.

 - 24. A data set comprises the following values: 1, 4, 4, 6, 6, 8, 9, 10.
-When analysing these values, What can be deduced?
+When analysing these values, what can be deduced?

 - A. The mean is 6.

 - B. The median will be higher than 6.

 - C. The mode is 10.

 - D. The mode will be higher than the median.